-If you plan to list your apartment soon then now is the time to start looking at other listings in your building and the surrounding neighborhood.
+If you plan to list your apartment soon, now is the time to start looking at other listings in your building and the surrounding neighborhood.
 The quality of life in the neighborhood is just as important as the property itself.
-A great resource for researching your neighborhood it AddressReport.
-It provides data on everything from demographics to crime to even the air quality and a number of street trees.
+A great resource for researching your neighborhood is AddressReport.
+It provides data on everything from demographics to crime to even the air quality and several street trees.
 See what other sellers are asking for and how your apartment stacks up against theirs.

-NYC has a lot of different categories for the types of buildings that can be found there.
-Pre-war, post-war, new developments, full-service buildings and so on.
-When researching other listings in your building and neighborhood it’s important that they are compatible with your own apartment.
-Don’t try and compare an apartment in a full-service building with one in a low service one.
+Don’t try and compare an apartment in a full-service building with one in a low-service one.
 Or an apartment in a pre-war building with a post-war one.
-The same goes for comparing a condo and a co-op apartment as the pricing between them can vary widely.
+The same goes for comparing a condo and a co-op apartment, as the pricing between them can vary widely.

-This is hardly groundbreaking but it’s important that you compare your apartment with properties that have a similar bed/bath count and overall layout.
-Optionality is always more valuable.
-Even if your apartment is in a similar building with similar square footage but the other one has an extra bathroom or a balcony it wouldn’t be appropriate to compare the two.
-Making a valuation based on layout adjustments is obviously a little subjective but it goes by common sense.
+This is hardly groundbreaking, but you must compare your apartment with properties with a similar bed/bath count and overall layout.
+Optionality is always valuable.
+Even if your residence is in the same building with similar square footage, but the other one has an extra bathroom or a balcony, it wouldn’t be appropriate to compare the two.
+Doing a valuation based on layout adjustments is a little subjective, but it goes by common sense.

-Obviously, it wouldn’t be right to compare a newly renovated apartment with one that it is getting on in years.
-If property A has a newly renovated kitchen or bathroom (generally the most expensive renovations) while property B does not, a price adjustment would be needed.
 In general, the price difference between a property with a newly renovated kitchen and one without can be $20-30K.
 For one with both a newly renovated kitchen and the bathroom can be as much as $60k.
-Another important factor in condition is flooring.
-In NYC, a typical hardwood floor can cost $2-6 per square foot for materials along with $2-4 per square foot for installation.
+Another critical factor in the condition is flooring.
+In NYC, a typical hardwood floor can cost $2-6 per square foot for materials, along with $2-4 per square foot for installation.